DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_prepare-for-discovery-peer-review.md

 ### After the peer review

 The panel will aim to complete the report within 3 days.
-The service assessment team will review and share it with the team.
+The service assessment plus team will review and share it with the team.

-The report will include a [red, amber, green (RAG) rating](/service-assurance/complete-discovery-peer-review-report/#give-the-project-an-overall-rag-rating) for the discovery, feedback and recommendations for next steps.
+The report will include a [RAG (red, amber, green) rating](/service-assurance/complete-discovery-peer-review-report/#give-the-project-an-overall-rag-rating) for the discovery, feedback and recommendations for next steps.